vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-authentication-expiration.md

 Sometimes it is desirable to limit the time-to-live (TTL) of the _User Instance_ by providing an expiration date and time while registering the _user identity_ against Sinch Service.
 When such _Instance_ is expired it is deleted from the Sinch backend, effectively making impossible to either make or receive calls from the particular device the _Instance_ was registered from.

+> **IMPORTANT**
+>
-**IMPORTANT**: since each registered _User Instance_ is tied to a particular device, the expiration of the one _User Instance_ does not automatically makes other _Instances_ tied to the same user identity to expire.
+> Since each registered _User Instance_ is tied to a particular device, the expiration of the one _User Instance_ does not automatically makes other _Instances_ tied to the same user identity to expire.

+> **IMPORTANT**
+>
-**IMPORTANT**: It is also possible to extend the expiration date while the _User Instance_ is not yet expired, but it is prohibited to indefinitely extend the expiration date of the _User Instance_ that was initially registered with _non-infinite_ TTL.
-In other words: if the _Instance_ was initially registered with limited TTL, it expiration update should also have limited TTL.
+> It is also possible to extend the expiration date while the _User Instance_ is not yet expired, but it is prohibited to indefinitely extend the expiration date of the _User Instance_ that was initially registered with _non-infinite_ TTL.
+In other words: if the _Instance_ was initially registered with limited TTL, its expiration update should also have limited TTL.

 ## Authenticating With Expiration Time